springload/awesome-wagtail/README.md

 ### Static site generation

-- [Wagtail Bakery](https://github.com/mhnbcu/wagtailbakery) - SAMPLE module for Wagtail CMS static generation with Django Bakery.
+- [Wagtail-bakery](https://github.com/moorinteractive/wagtail-bakery) - A set of helpers for baking your Django Wagtail site out as flat files.

 ### Settings management